Shoubak: Demographics

-The national census of the year 2004 showed that the total population of Shoubak was 12,590 persons, of whom 5,666 are males (45%) and 6924 are females, constituting 55% of the total population.
+The national census of 2004 showed that the total population of Shoubak was 12,590 persons, of whom 5,666 are males (45%) and 6924 are females, constituting 55% of the total population.
 There were 1,663 households with an average of 5 persons/household.
 Almost the entire population is Muslim.

 Economy

 Agriculture forms the major source of income for Shoubak, followed by tourism.
 Benefiting from its high altitude of more than 1,300 m above sea level, the countryside of Shoubak extends to about 189 km2 of olive, vegetable and fruit farms, mainly apple farms surrounding and within the town of Shoubak, resulting in the city spanning a relatively large area.
 There are 129 honey bee farms in the town's countryside, making it a major producer of honey.

 Education

 The college of agriculture of Al-Balqa` Applied University is located in Shoubak.
 The Regional Center of Agricultural Research and Technology Transport is also located in Shoubak.